Chihuahuas have a huge personality that defies their tiny frame, known to be highly active and intelligent canines.

 Illustration courtesy of the Swedish Kennel Club

-The world’s smallest breed – the Chihuahua makes up for its lack of size with a huge personality.
-The origin of this popular breed is largely unknown.
-While the Chihuahua we recognize today was first discovered in Mexico in the mid 1800s and taking its name from the Mexican city of Chihuahua, the ancestry of this tiny breed is somewhat of a mystery.
+While the Chihuahua we recognize today was first discovered in Mexico in the mid-1800s and taking its name from the Mexican city of Chihuahua, the ancestry of this tiny breed is somewhat of a mystery.
 The most common theory is the Chihuahua descended from an ancient South American dog called the Techichi, with connections to the Toltec civilization followed by the Aztecs.
 It is thought the Techichi were seen as mystic and spiritual guides that protected souls on their path to the underworld.
-Following their colorful history, Chihuahuas made their way to America in the late 19th century.
+This dog breed made their way to America in the late 19th century.
 This tiny toy dog was first recognized by the AKC in 1904.
-The dog’s name was suitably “midget”.

 Chihuahuas on Embark